DonaldTsang/3x16/README.md

     - Whirlpond(n) = Whirlpool(n) ^ Whirlpool(256+n) (bracket = bit position)
     - Whirlpudl(n) = Whirlpool(n) ^ Whirlpool(128+n) (bracket = bit position)
 - sha3nist.c and sha3nist.h is just a bonus script for reference.
+- To use the libaray, just type `python setup.py install`

 # Formatting rules
 - There are no empty lines at the end of files.